 - Medical marijuana inventory protocols (how much of the product do the center have to produce vs purchase)

-- Preventing marijuana use as bond condition invalid patients
+- Preventing marijuana use as bond condition invalid consumers

 Colorado marijuana laws continue to set the stage for marijuana interests nationwide.
 While the recreational market may still be in its infancy, a calculated investment in positive economic and public outcomes for the industry is something that can be heard across the world.